HappyChainDevs/happychain/contracts/README.md

 them out to the `lib` directory.

-A note on [remappings](./remappings.txt) and these symlinks: we make sure that all libraries exist under `lib` and that the contracts are resolved from their `src` directory.
+A note on [remappings](./remappings.txt) and these symlinks: we make sure that all libraries exist under `lib` and that the remappings point to their `src` directory.

 This is because the IntelliJ IDEA plugin for Solidity will always resolve `my-library/Contract.sol` to `lib/my-library/src/Contract.sol`.
 It understands remappings, but whenever the name of the